anOsuPlayer/Moona/README.md

 ## Contributing to the project

 I do not plan on making this an open-source project, but I would also like to keep an active community-dev interaction.

-If this framework will get famous enough for people to start wanting some particular feature implemented, just ask for it to be added via pull-requests.
+If this framework will get famous enough for people to start wanting some particular feature implemented, just ask for it to be added via pull-requests or issues (in case a feature of yours could help to solve a reported error).